 The Sally Ride Science Junior Academy summer program offers science, technology, engineering, arts and math (STEAM) workshops for students entering 3rd-12th grade.
-During these workshops, students assume the roles of space explorer, marine biologist, computer programmer, and more as they immerse themselves in hands-on projects.
+During these workshops, students assume the roles of space explorer, marine biologist, computer programmer and more as they immerse themselves in hands-on projects.
 Top-notch STEAM instructors lead these workshops, serving as both teachers and role models.
 These summer workshops also incorporate real-life stories of vibrant women conducting research in each field.
 Their examples inspire students and help make STEAM careers more accessible.

 During this trying time, UC San Diego Extension remains committed to helping you achieve your goals.
 In an effort to help prevent the spread of COVID-19, we have moved this summer’s Sally Ride Science Junior Academy workshops online.
 These online STEAM workshops will be conducted through virtual class meetings using the Zoom conferencing system and the learning platform Canvas.

-2020 Junior Academy Summer Workshop Schedule
+2021 Junior Academy Summer Workshop Schedule

-Elementary school: 4-5th grade
+Elementary school: 3rd-5th grade.

-Session 1: 6/29/20 – 7/2/20
+Session 1: 7/12/21 – 7/16/21

 |Class Title||AM Session||PM Session|

-Session 2: 7/6/20 – 7/10/20
+Session 2: 7/19/21 – 7/23/21

 |Class Title||AM Session||PM Session|

-2020 Junior Academy Summer Workshop Descriptions
+2021 Junior Academy Summer Workshop Descriptions

 Elementary School Level Workshops

-- New!
-Messy Science: Ready to get messy in the name of science?
+- Messy Discoveries: Ready to get messy in the name of science?
 We will design things, test things, throw things and stomp on things while exploring fascinating phenomena in Earth science.
-Students will conduct messy and noisy experiments as they investigate glaciers, volcanoes, earthquakes, landslides, permafrost, sea level rise and tsunamis.
+Students will conduct messy and noisy experiments as they investigate glaciers, volcanoes, earthquakes, landslides, permafrost, sea-level rise and tsunamis.
 We will make slime-like “flubber” to model glacier movement and create a landscape in a box to simulate the destructive power of earthquakes and tsunamis.
 Students will also observe lava flow in a volcano fueled by baking soda and vinegar.
 These and other fun, hands-on experiments provide an engaging introduction to geology, seismology, oceanography and other branches of Earth science.

-- Ready, Set, Create: A Maker Space Lab: A Maker Space is a place where people get together to tinker, ponder and create.
-In our Maker Space Lab, students will tackle a variety of engineering challenges and develop their own innovation or invention.
+- Ready, Set, Create: A Maker Space Lab: A maker space is a place where people get together to tinker, ponder and create.
+In our Makerspace Lab, students will tackle a variety of engineering challenges and develop their own innovation or invention.
 Using a variety of everyday materials, students will take on challenges such as “create a fall-proof skateboard” or “create an all-weather hat.”
 Art, science and engineering will come into play as students develop innovative solutions.
 As a final project, students will come up with an innovation or invention of their own.
 They will gain experience in product design, technical writing and art design as they develop their creations.
 Then they will present their inventions to a panel of classmates in a format similar to the television show “Shark Tank.”